Judgment Day: In Your House: Storylines

-The major storyline entering Judgment Day involved the World Wrestling Federation Championship and WWF owner Vince McMahon’s rivalry with Stone Cold Steve Austin, into which The Undertaker and Kane were drawn.
+The major storyline entering Judgment Day involved the WWF Championship and WWF owner Vince McMahon’s rivalry with "Stone Cold" Steve Austin, into which The Undertaker and Kane were drawn.

 Shortly before SummerSlam, it had been revealed that Undertaker had formed an alliance with his brother Kane.
 After Austin successfully defended the WWF Championship against Undertaker, the alliance between the brothers was revealed to be of a more conniving nature than had been previously thought: McMahon had struck a deal with them in order to try and remove the title from Austin, which he had been trying to do from the moment Austin had first won the championship at WrestleMania XIV earlier in 1998.

 Everything came to a climax at Breakdown: In Your House, which was held in September in Hamilton, Ontario.
 McMahon signed a triple threat match between Austin, Undertaker, and Kane for the WWF Championship.
 However, he added a stipulation where Undertaker could not pin Kane or make him submit, while Kane could not do the same to Undertaker.
 This turned the contest into a de facto handicap match, since either man could only score the fall over the champion to win the match.
 Austin was pinned simultaneously by Undertaker and Kane, thus losing the match.
 He also lost the championship, which McMahon retrieved from the ringside area and walked out of the building with while giving Austin the finger.
 However, since both Undertaker and Kane had scored the fall, the status of the title was unclear.

 The following evening on Raw is War from Detroit, McMahon held a ceremony to crown the new champion and called both Undertaker and Kane to the ring.
 While McMahon was speaking, Austin commandeered a Zamboni backstage and drove it out to the ringside area, then dove from atop it into the ring and began assaulting McMahon.
 Austin was eventually separated from McMahon and arrested by the security detail in the ring, then taken away.